 - While MakerDAO provides a service functionally equivalent to lending, the process is significantly different since each borrower is minting DAI.
 So for the sake of simplicity, I’ve mostly excluded MakerDAO from this analysis, but for a few meaningful examples.

 - I have no affiliation whatsoever with the Aave, Compound, Cream, or any other money market.
+However, I do own AAVE tokens (that I purchased myself on the markets) and stake them in the Safety Module.
 All the content hosted on my blog is made accessible for free - I am the sole editor.

 I hope this article helped you get a better grasp of the scope of risks in money markets.
 I want to stress again that it’s non-exhaustive, nor absolute truth but I do firmly believe provides clear and useful contributions to make sure risks in DeFi are broadly understood, better than what currently exists.